DrDaveD/apptainer/INSTALL.md

 Since you are reading this from the Apptainer source code, it will be assumed that you are building/compiling from source.

-Apptainer packages are available for various Linux distributions, but may not always be up-to-date with the latest source release version.

-For full instructions on installation, including building RPMs, installing pre-built EPEL packages etc. please check the [installation section of the admin guide](https://apptainer.org/docs/admin/main/installation.html).
+For more complete instructions on installation options, please check the [installation section of the admin guide](https://apptainer.org/docs/admin/main/installation.html).

 ## Install system dependencies